beingtaha/react-counter-form-app/README.md

 📖 How to Use
 🧮 Using the Counter:

-1.Click "➕ Increment" to increase the count
+1. Click "➕ Increment" to increase the count

-2.Click "➖ Decrement" to decrease the count
+2. Click "➖ Decrement" to decrease the count

-3.Click "🔄 Reset" to return to zero
+3. Click "🔄 Reset" to return to zero

-4.Watch the counter update in real-time
+4. Watch the counter update in real-time

 ---

 📝 Using the Contact Form:

-1.Enter your name in the first field
+1. Enter your name in the first field

-2.Provide a valid email address
+2. Provide a valid email address

-3.Type your message in the textarea
+3. Type your message in the textarea

-4.Click "📤 Send Message" to submit
+4. Click "📤 Send Message" to submit

-5.Receive ✅ success confirmation
+5. Receive ✅ success confirmation

-6.Form automatically resets
+6. Form automatically resets

 ---